Can-So/uiKit/packages/people-and-teams/profilecard/README.md

 In `atlaskit-mk-2/packages/people-and-teams/profilecard` folder:

-- Run `yarn build:for:i18n:push` to build `dis/esm/src`
-- Run `yarn i18n:push` to find messages in `dis/esm/src` and push them to Transifex
+- Run `yarn i18n:push` to build and then find messages in `dis/esm/src` and push them to Transifex

 ### Pulling translation